yokwejuste/DocLms/README.md

 # The Doctor Learning Management System

-Due to the effects the recent pandemic **Corona** that cost more bad that good.
+Due to the effects the recent pandemic **Corona** that cost a lot of setbacks in our educational sysytem for almost about years now.

 Talking about bad issues brought in by corona,